nrstott/bogart/index.md

 });
 {% endhighlight %}

 Note that the `next` parameter is optional.
-If you ignore it, you're just writing an end-point that will ignore anything after it in the middleware chain.
+If you ignore it, you\'re just writing an end-point that will ignore anything after it in the middleware chain.
 Simply not calling `next` is a way of ending the chain.